chantzos/__/README.md

 And because S-Lang is like C, I wanted also to lower the syntax noise a bit,
 and it's one of the reasons I developed this syntax.
 Plus, because is a familiar and established syntax,it will help them to feel at home whem it will get (naturally) in touch with them at later time.
+With few words
+at least three languages basic consepts for free.

 ## C MIGRATION
 For those who are coming from C.
 S-Lang has very few differences, mainly in functions and variable declarations, but
-with the significant difference that the stack is really dynamic and unhandled by the language itself.
+with the significant difference that the stack is really dynamic and unhandled by the
+language itself.
 The C programmer should just remember, that for a function that returns a value
 and the value is not needed, it _should_ discard the value by using, either one
 of the two forms,